AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## First `n` in array {#first-n}

 The `topN` function is used to return the first `N` items in an array, when sorted in ascending order based on the given numerical expression.
+This function returns an array.

 **Format**